-Braemar Hotels & Resorts is not a large company by global standards.
-It has a market capitalization of US$402m, which means it wouldn't have the attention of many institutional investors.
-Taking a look at our data on the ownership groups (below), it seems that institutions are noticeable on the share registry.
+Braemar Hotels & Resorts is a smaller company with a market capitalization of US$325m, so it may still be flying under the radar of many institutional investors.
+In the chart below, we can see that institutions own shares in the company.
 We can zoom in on the different ownership groups, to learn more about Braemar Hotels & Resorts.

 What Does The Institutional Ownership Tell Us About Braemar Hotels & Resorts?